 Changing Perceptions of Divorce

-Changing social perceptions regarding divorce were accelerated by the widespread adoption of technology and social media.
+Changing social perceptions regarding divorce was accelerated by the widespread adoption of technology and social media.
 Both continue to impact divorce cases, so it’s no surprise people often use them to celebrate finalizing a divorce.

 The emergence of platforms like Facebook, Instagram, and so many others, gave rise to social media as a tool for image crafting.
 As channels become more sophisticated, this has only intensified.